ProtoMAX®

 Do Not Operate With Guard Removed

-Do not operate machine with guards or panels removed.
+Do not operate when the guards or panels are removed.

 Do Not Spray

-Do not spray water on or near the machine electrical enclosure.
+Do not spray water on or near the machine's electrical enclosure.

-MANDATORY ACTION!
-Disconnect Power
+MANDATORY ACTION Disconnect Power

 Wear Eye Protection

-Always wear approved safety glasses whenever cutting.
-Regular glasses do not provide sufficient eye protection!
-The garnet abrasive is not a chemical irritant, but if not quickly washed out, it can injure an eye just as any sand would.
-In addition, tank water could contain particles from the material or chemical irritants.
-Have an eyewash station located near the work area in the event abrasive spray splashes into your eyes.
+Always wear approved safety glasses when the abrasive waterjet system is operated.
+Other types of glasses do not give sufficient eye protection!
+The garnet abrasive is not a chemical irritant, but garnet can cause an eye injury like sand if it is not quickly flushed.
+Also, the catcher tank water can contain particles from the material or other chemical irritants.
+Have an eye-wash station near the work area if the abrasive spray gets into the eyes.

 Wear Gloves